-In recent years the media has often linked incidence of lethal impacts to ingestion of marine debris by cetaceans, such as the sperm whale (Physeter microcephalus) stranded on the Norwegian west coast near Bergen in February 2017.
-However, most of these incidents have not been the subject of published research studies with some exceptions as it is the case of the stranding of two other individuals of the same species on the coast of northern California (Jacobsen et al., 2010).
-In one whale, the emaciated body condition of the animal suggested starvation following gastric blockage, while for the other gastric rupture following impaction with debris was presumed to be the cause of death.
+In recent years, the media has often linked incidence of lethal impacts to ingestion of marine debris by cetaceans, such as the sperm whale (Physeter macrocephalus) stranded on the Norwegian west coast near Bergen in February 2017.
+However, most of these incidents have not been the subject of published research studies, with some exceptions, was the case for the stranding of two other individuals of the same species on the coast of northern California (Jacobsen et al., 2010).
+In one whale, the emaciated body condition of the animal suggested starvation following gastric blockage, while for the other, gastric rupture following impaction with debris was presumed to be the cause of death.

 Fish